THEBEST7192/spotify-tierlist/README.md

 - Export your tier list as an image
 - View album covers for each song
 - Get personalized song recommendations based on your tier rankings
+- Control recommendation variety with the Exploration Depth slider
 - Responsive design for desktop and mobile

 ## Getting Started